TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Legacy/Index.rst

 In case of a *major update*, e.g. from TYPO3 8.7 to 9.5, go ahead with the next step!

-Also check out any breaking changes listed in the `changelog
-<https://docs.typo3.org/typo3cms/extensions/core/>`_ for the new version.
+Also check out any breaking changes listed in the :doc:`changelog <ext_core:Index>` for the new version.